Information security indicators

+Using ISIs effectively to its best usage can be difficult, even with the absolute best practices.
+A major challenge that is often faced is ensuring that indicators are measuring the correct things.
+At times, organizations are measuring and tracking the metrics that are easiest to count, but not what is truly affecting them and putting risk to them.
+Data quality and consistency also raise problems because different organizations or people can view and interpret incidents differently.
+To have the best results and avoid these problems, experts advise to combine quantitative data with expert judgement that will consistently review and track metrics.

 Information security indicators have been standardized by the ETSI Industrial Specification Group (ISG) ISI.
 These indicators provide the basis to switch from a qualitative to a quantitative culture in IT Security Scope of measurements: External and internal threats (attempt and success), user's deviant behaviours, nonconformities and/or vulnerabilities (software, configuration, behavioural, general security framework).
 In 2019 the ISG ISI terminated and related standards will be maintained via the ETSI TC CYBER.

 The list of Information Security Indicators belongs to the ISI framework that consists of the following eight closely linked Work Items: